bautt/splunk4champions2/README.md

 - Understanding the intricacies of data storage in Splunk
 - Mastering search performance: identifying good and bad search practices
 - Unleashing the potential of converting log data into metrics
-- Crafting compelling dashboards using XML and expert hints
+- Crafting compelling dashboards using XML expert hints
 - Introduction and tutorial on Dashboard Studio, your gateway to stunning visualizations
 - Introduction and demo of Splunk Mobile